Skip to main content

 On Windows: C:\Users\username\Documents\Arduino\libraries

-If you're have trouble or want to learn more checkout the Official Arduino Guide for manual installation.
+If you're having trouble or want to learn more, check out the Official Arduino Guide for manual installation.

 Manual Installation of WiFi Master Firmware

-2. Unzip the folder and change the name to OpenBCI_Wifi_Master
+2. Unzip the folder and rename it to OpenBCI_Wifi_Master

 3. Move OpenBCI_Wifi_Master to: